Advaith318/NVDA-DCF-Valuation/README.md

 -Tapered the percentage of sales of NVDA's NWC to follow trends and assume they become more efficient with their capital (could have kept the constant percentage to be more conservative)

+-The WACC was mathematically correct, however, it is unrealistic as per the market which led to an immensely different DCF enterprise value compared to the market based enterprise value

+-Using the sensitivity analysis shows how the different combinations of the WACC and TGR impact the enterprise value, and reveal how a TGR of around 3.5% and 7% are most aligned most with the basic market standards and the market dcf prediction of around 4.221874 trillion

 ## Conclusion
 -My initial assumption regarding NVDA was off, as I failed to see just how hard it would be to maintain their current margins concerning the market and industry

--I found that NVDA was overvalued by around 27.06%, not undervalued as initially hypothesized, which aligned with my initial concerns with their rapid growth in the last half decade
+-I found that NVDA was overvalued by around 23.90%, not undervalued as initially hypothesized, which aligned with my initial concerns with their rapid growth in the last half decade

 -However, this DCF model was conducted with a relatively conservative ideology, which could have potentially overstated how difficult it would be to maintain their growth and margins